smlnj/prettyprint/README.md

 The PrettyPrint library is found in the prettyprint/src directory:

-- src/format.sml, the datatypes defining formats
+- src/format.sml, the datatypes defining formats.
+The type format is exported as an abstract type from Formatting

 - src/measure.{sig,sml}, computing the static, flat measure of a format